 The other theoretical background within which the discussion on sport organizations structure has developed refers to organizational effectiveness, which accounts for the overall performance of the organization.
-In this context, structural characteristics of sport organizations are mentioned a) as part of the variables and models explaining the effectiveness of sport organizations (Chelladurai and Haggerty, 1991; De Knop et al., 2004; Frisby, 1986; Hall, 1983; Shilbury and Moore, 2006); b) as part of the evaluation the impact or effect of structural configuration on the performance of sport organizations (Cairns, 1987; Cunningham and Rivera, 2001; Garrett, 2004; Papadimitriou, 1998, 2002; Papadimitriou and Taylor, 2000); or c) associated with the effectiveness of the articulations between structures or roles in the context of sport organizations (Frisby et al., 2004; Hoye, 2004; Hoye and Cuskelly, 2003; Thibault et al., 1999).
+In this context, structural characteristics of sport organizations are mentioned as part of a) the variables and models explaining the effectiveness of sport organizations (Chelladurai & Haggerty, 1991; De Knop et al., 2004; W. Frisby, 1986; Hall, 1983; Shilbury & Moore, 2006); b) evaluating the impact or effect of structural configuration on the performance of sport organizations (Cairns, 1987; Cunningham & Rivera, 2001; Garrett, 2004; Papadimitriou, 1998, 2002; Papadimitriou & Taylor, 2000); or c) associated with the effectiveness of the articulations between structures or roles in the context of sport organizations (Wendy Frisby et al., 2004; Hoye, 2004; Hoye & Cuskelly, 2003; Lucie Thibault et al., 1999).